Salford City Next Manager Odds: New Favourite After McNulty Joins Stockport

 Garrard In The Mix

-Boreham Wood boss Luke Garrard is another non-league manager Salford may consider as a replacement for Robinson.
+Boreham Wood boss Luke Garrard is a non-league manager Salford may consider as a replacement for Robinson.

 Wood were just 12 minutes away from making it to the Football League for the first time in the club’s history this season, but missed out in a penalty shoot-out with Rochdale.